jpf/okta-get-id-token/README.md

 ## Requesting an OpenID Connect id\_token from the Okta API

-Then, using our Okta session token, we construct a `curl` command to make a OAuth 2.0 request to Okta, asking for an `id_token`:
+Then, using our Okta session token, we construct a `curl` command to make an [OAuth 2.0 authentication request](http://developer.okta.com/docs/api/resources/oauth2.html#authentication-request) to Okta, asking for an `id_token`:

+Note that we are requesting the "openid", "email", and "groups" scopes" via the `scopes` query parameter.

     url=$(printf "%s/oauth2/v1/authorize?sessionToken=%s&client_id=%s&scope=openid+email+groups&response_type=id_token&response_mode=fragment&nonce=%s&redirect_uri=%s&state=%s" \
           $base_url \